 I am not the kind of person who is subdued, shy, and closed off.
 That is the kind of picture I thought of when I heard “gentle and quiet spirit.”
 An endless ear of listening with no emotive response, save a tender, reassuring smile.
 I’m boisterously happy when exciting things happen.
 I sob heavily at the pain of others.
 At the end of In America and Holocaust movie called Life is Beautiful, I sobbed for a long time- past the credits rolling to a silenced end that only served to turn off the background music and highlight the sound of my somber weeping.

 Between me and the pletora of vastly different professionals I’ve taught through the years, I’ve studied a vast lot of topics from zombie attacks to building rapport with subordinates to the detrimental environmental impact of bottled water.
 I’ve likely got something to excitedly add to a conversation, even if I can’t find a way to politely weave it in.
 I’ve been known to hug friends too hard in undue excitement- repeatedly, apologizing for my forgetfulness each time.

 None of these characteristics are the problem.

-The problem are the lists I’ve been known to place on my shoulders stretching to the sun.
+The problem for me are the lists I’ve been known to place on my shoulders stretching to the sun.
 As I carry them, my heart rate races, adrenaline pumps through my veins late into the night, as it is even as I’m writing this.
 I can’t turn it off to sleep, as my mind races with lists of things to do and conversations to have and conversations I have had… I rush around with over 5 kettles on a 4 burner stove throughout the day, smiling pleasantly when all of them are coming to a boil at the right time and prone to snap too hastily at my children when they aren’t.